confluentinc/cp-docker-images/docs/tutorials/connect-avro-jdbc.rst

   Because of https://issues.apache.org/jira/browse/KAFKA-4070, you will not see the actual data in the file.

 10. Once you're done, cleaning up is simple.
 You can simply run ``docker rm -f $(docker ps -a -q)`` to delete all the containers we created in the steps above.
-Because we allowed Kafka and Zookeeper to store data on their respective containers, there are no additional volumes to clean up.
+Because we allowed Kafka and ZooKeeper to store data on their respective containers, there are no additional volumes to clean up.
 If you also want to remove the Docker machine you used, you can do so using ``docker-machine rm <machine-name>>``.